BobMcFry/autorennen/README.md

 2: open autorennen.html in your browser

+3: Now you can choose a car and a track.
+If you chose "own" follow the steps 3.1 to 3.4.
+If you chose some predefined Track, jump to step 3.4.

 3: After hitting Play you can draw on the canvas in the following way:

 	3.1 dragging the mouse over the canvas will paint a line and